Tables with Fixed Headers and Horizontal Scroll

 This works great initially, but there can be some problems.

-• And if there is more content on the page below the table, you won't see the headers as you scroll down as well.
+• If there is more content on the page below the table, you won't see the headers as you scroll down

 Sticky Headers